 How can increased attention on this unique neighborhood be leveraged to maintain its physical and social infrastructures?
 What can designers and planners do today to ensure long-term livability of the neighborhood?

-Join Sharon Davis, Michelle de la Uz, Brad Lander, Gita Nandan, and Andrea Parker as they propose leveraging development in Gowanus to expand the neighborhood’s green infrastructure network and preserve the area’s cultural assets.
+For Gowanus: A Case Study, we were joined by Sharon Davis, Michelle de la Uz, Brad Lander, Gita Nandan, and Andrea Parker as they proposed leveraging development in Gowanus to expand the neighborhood’s green infrastructure network and preserve the area’s cultural assets.

 About Maintaining ↓